-There is a turret foundation on each of the four corners.
-The south wall side of the southwestern suburb of the city, and the west wall of the northwest corner, and the south side of the east gate and the west gate, each has a horse track about 30 meters long and 3 meters wide leading to the top of the city wall.
+There is a turret foundation on each of four corners.
+The south wall side of southwestern suburb of city, and the west wall of northwest corner, and the south side of east gate and west gate, each has a horse track about 30 meters long and 3 meters wide leading to the top of city wall.
 The military equipment of the castle has a rigorous and standardized layout and a large scale.
-It is the only relatively complete ancient castle existing in Qinghai Province.
+It is only relatively complete ancient castle existing in Qinghai Province.

-Ming Great Wall Built in the Ming Dynasty, it is the highest and most well-preserved Ming Great Wall site in the world, with 50,245 meters in existence.
-From the border of Yan Wang at the junction of Datong and Huzhu County in the east, and at the junction of Datong and Huangzhong County in the west, there are rammed earth walls, mountain walls, trenches, beacon towers, wall trenches, stone walls, and Guanbao.
+Ming Great Wall Built in Ming Dynasty, it is the highest and most well-preserved Ming Great Wall site in China, with 50,245 meters in existence.
+From border of Yan Wang at junction of Datong and Huzhu County in east, and at junction of Datong and Huangzhong district in west, there are rammed earth walls, mountain walls, trenches, beacon towers, wall trenches, stone walls, and Guanbao.
 It is an important peripheral fortification of Xining Acropolis.
-It has been included in the National Great Wall Protection Plan, focusing on protection, development and utilization.
+It has been included in National Great Wall Protection Plan, focusing on protection, development and utilization.

-Guanghui monastery, also known as “Tsenpo Gon Ganden Damcholing”; it is located on the north side of Yamenzhuang Village, Dongxia Town, 15 kilometers away from the county seat, it has a history of 360 years.
-It was built in the early Qing Dynasty.
-There are many Buddhist and cultural relics in the temple.
+Guanghui monastery, also known as “Tsenpo Gon Ganden Damcholing”; it is located on north side of Yamenzhuang Village, Dongxia Town, 15 kilometers away from county seat, it has a history of 360 years.
+It was built in early Qing Dynasty.
+There are many Buddhist and cultural relics in monastery.
 Gradually restored to its former prosperity.
 It has become a place for tourism and worshippers to pray for Buddha

 Geography and climate

-Datong County is located in the Hehuang Valley in the east of Qinghai Province, at the southern foot of Qilian Mountains, it is at the Beichuan River Basin on the upper reaches of Huangshui River.
-The county seat Qiaotou Town is 35 kilometers away from Xining City and 60 kilometers away from Xining Airport.
+Datong County is located in Hehuang Valley in east of Qinghai Province, at southern foot of Qilian Mountains, it is at Beichuan River Basin on upper reaches of Huangshui River.
+County seat Qiaotou Town is 35 kilometers away from Xining City and 60 kilometers away from Xining Airport.
 The county has a total area of 3093 square kilometers.

 Datong County has a plateau continental climate, with an average annual temperature of 4.9 degrees, an extreme maximum temperature of 35.6 degrees, an extreme minimum temperature of -26.1 degrees, and a maximum snow thickness of 18 cm.